Three drop structures

 About the Project

 The lower watershed of the Long Tom River is important juvenile rearing habitat for Willamette River system salmon and steelhead, as well as lamprey.
-The Confederated Tribes of Siletz Indians are restoring important salmon rearing habitat in Oregon’s Willamette Valley.
+Many entities, including the Confederated Tribes of Siletz Indians, are restoring important salmon-rearing habitat in Oregon’s Willamette Valley.

-The first barrier facing fish on Long Tom is the Monroe Drop structure, an 85-feet-wide, 9.5-feet-tall concrete dam located near the City of Monroe, which creates a small lake that is a safety hazard for the city.
+The first barrier facing fish on Long Tom is the Monroe Drop structure, an 85-feet-wide, 9.5-feet-tall concrete dam located near the City of Monroe, which creates a small lake.
 Removal of the Monroe Drop is precondition for the other projects.
-Upstream is the Stroda Drop structure, which sits adjacent to property of a private landowner willing to install effective fish passage if the Monroe Drop is improved or removed first.
-A few miles further upstream is the Ferguson Drop structure, which also hinders fish passage.
+Upstream is the Stroda Drop structure, which sits adjacent to the property of a private landowner willing to have effective fish passage installed if the Monroe Drop is improved or removed.
+A few miles further upstream is the Ferguson Drop structure, also a fish passage barrier.
+All of the drop structures are safety hazards for instream recreation.
 Removal of or improvements to these three structures would give juvenile fish access to 106 miles of additional mainstem and tributary habitat.

 In 2019, the Corps began a Continuing Authorities Program under Section 1135 of the Water Resources Development Act of 1986 to evaluate options for modifying the Monroe Drop structure to enable fish passage.
-Funding constraints, however, slowed progress.
-The Siltez Tribe is a non-federal co-sponsor of the Section 1135 process.
+In 2023, the Corps released a draft feasibility report with removal of the Monroe Drop structure as the recommended plan.
+The Siltez Tribe and City of Monroe are non-federal co-sponsors of the Section 1135 process.

 FACTS AT A GLANCE

 - Restore access for juvenile salmon and cutthroat trout to 106 miles of mainstem and tributary habitat